-The proposed visitor parking requirement is 0.15 spaces per unit across all Precincts.
+No changes are proposed to the existing visitor parking requirements.
 In a mixed-use development, it is proposed that shared parking be permitted between residential visitors and select commercial uses identified in Table 5-4.

 Second Units, also referred to as additional units, are another vital component of the City's housing supply, and the implications of their parking requirements warrant careful consideration.
 There could be adequate parking on-site for both the principal and second unit, however, excessive parking requirements may pose as a barrier to the creation of a second or additional unit.
 Currently, the parking requirement for a second unit is 1 space per unit, in addition to the parking requirement for the principal dwelling unit.
 To capture the potential for shared parking, it is proposed that a total of 2 spaces be required for the principal and second unit and that the required parking spaces may be provided in tandem (i.e. in a garage and driveway).
 Further, it is proposed that one additional parking space be required for each additional accessory dwelling unit.